ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 ##Spark Initialization: Spark Context

+A Spark cluster consists of two processes, a driver program and multiple workers nodes each running an executor process.
+The driver program runs on the driver machine, the worker program runs on cluster nodes or on local threads.
+The first thing a program does is to create a Spark context object, this tell Spark HOW and WHERE to access a cluster.
 SparkContext is the object that manages the connection to the clusters in Spark and coordinates running processes on the clusters themselves.
-SparkContext connects to cluster managers, which manage the actual executors that run the specific computations.
+A Spark context connects to the Cluster Manager.
+The Cluster Manager allocates resources across applications.
+Once connected Spark acquires executors and the worker nodes.
+An Executor is a process that runs computations and stores data for your application.
+JAR or Python files pass to the Spark Context and then sent to the Executors.
+Spark context will send the tasks for the Executor to run.
+The worker nodes can access data storage sources to ingest and output data as needed.
 Here’s a diagram from the Spark documentation to better visualize the architecture:

 \ ![An empty blank notebook](fig/cluster-overview.png)

 It may be automatically created (for instance if you call pyspark from the shells (the Spark context is then called sc).

-But we haven’t set it up automatically in the Galaxy eduPortal, so you need to define it:

-from pyspark import SparkContext sc = SparkContext('local', 'pyspark tutorial')

-the driver (first argument) can be local[*], spark://”, **yarn, etc. What is available for you depends on how Spark has been deployed on the machine you use. the second argument is the application name and is a human readable string you choose.

-Because we do not specify any number of tasks for local, it means we will be using one only.
-To use a maximum of 2 tasks in parallel:

-from pyspark import SparkContext sc = SparkContext('local[2]', 'pyspark tutorial')
-If you wish to use all the available resource, you can simply use ‘*’ i.e.

-from pyspark import SparkContext sc = SparkContext('local[*]', 'pyspark tutorial') Please note that within one session, you cannot define several Spark context!
-So if you have tried the 3 previous SparkContext examples, don’t be surprised to get an error!

 ##Exercise 1: Map/Reduce